After roping in cord-cutters, streaming services are hiking their prices

 Companies like Netflix are hoping that incremental price hikes are worth it for consumers who want to binge new seasons of their favorite shows.

 Indeed, streaming platforms have invested billions of dollars in creating content that's earned them Oscars and other industry awards.
-In 2021, for example, Netflix spent an estimated $17 billion on creating and producing its own series.
-This increased spending, combined with inflation, has driven costs up for consumers.
+In 2021, for example, Netflix spent an estimated $17 billion on creating and producing original content.
+That increased spending, combined with inflation, has driven up costs for consumers.

 The price increases will end when consumers "start leaving the service or they stop subscribing," Erickson said.
 "But I think that's a ways off, especially if you're raising prices incrementally over time."